SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 10 May 2024 - Enhancement - Admin - DMS overview [ID_39563]
+#### 10 May 2024 - Enhancement - Admin - More information included in DMS overview [ID_39563]

-The DMS overview now shows more information about the system, including DxM and connecticity information.
+The DMS overview now shows more information about the system, including DxM and connectivity information.

 #### 25 April 2024 - Enhancement - Enable access to more web app folders via Remote Access [ID_39486]